How to find Bugs in Software?

 - If testers are not part of technical HLD review meetings, they can still interact with developers and seek a copy of relevant documents to study particular features.
 Additionally, try to meet with developers to discuss product technicalities.

 - Focus on the customers’ perspective.
-Think of what a customer would expect out of the software when wondering how to find bugs in apps.
+Consider what a customer would expect from the software when wondering how to find app bugs.

 Like every other aspect of software development, there are best practices that accelerate the QA process and make it more effective.
 So, before wondering how to find bugs in software in the middle of a test cycle, try implementing the steps detailed here.